lukasznowarkiewicz/ApplianceConnector/README.md

 ## Enclosure

 After we made first functioning prorotype - it was time to pack this device into sleek housing.
+Many ideas was both designed and 3d printed.

 ![Applicance connector casing brainstorming 1](imagesAndVideos/casing/casing_electrical_box_module.png)